Călin Calaidjoglu

-Călin Calaidjoglu (born 18 January 2001) is a Moldovan footballer who plays as a midfielder for FC Laval in Ligue1 Québec.
+Călin Calaidjoglu (born 18 January 2001) is a Moldovan footballer who plays as a midfielder for FC Supra du Québec in the Canadian Premier League.

 Early life

 Born in Moldova, Calaidjoglu moved with his family to LaSalle, Quebec in Canada at the age of two.
 He began playing youth soccer at age five with CS LaSalle.
 He later spent three years playing with the Marcet Academy in Spain.
 In 2015, he joined the Montreal Impact Academy.
 In March 2019, he went on loan with the academy of Italian club Bologna.

 University career

 In 2025, Calaidjoglu began attending the Université de Montréal, where he played for the men's soccer team.
 In 2025, he was named a U Sports Second Team All-Canadian.

 Club career

 In June 2019, he signed for French side Cholet on a three-year contract.
 He had come on trial with the club for two weeks with both the second and first teams prior to signing.

 In September 2020, he signed with Béziers in the French fourth tier.

 In February 2022, he signed for Moldovan club Sfîntul Gheorghe.

 In July 2023, he signed with Petrocub Hîncești in the Moldovan Super Liga.
 During the 23-24 winter break, he departed the club.

+He then played with FC Laval in Ligue1 Québec.

+At the 2026 CPL-U Sports Draft, he was selected first overall by FC Supra du Québec.
+In March 2026, he signed a U Sports contract with the club, allowing him to maintain his university eligibility.